eunaosouia/projeto-front-end/README.md

 This is not a production-ready project.
 It was built as a demonstration repository to show to Contabilidade.com my skills building responsive UIs with Next.js and TailwindCSS, while also sharing ideas, examples, and good practices.

+## 🔧 Working functions

+Theme switcher: Easily toggle between light, dark and system modes using the icon at the top left corner of the page.

+City selector: Add `?cidade=CITY_NAME` to the end of the URL to view the project customized for different cities.

+Responsiveness: The layout automatically switches to card view on smaller devices for a better mobile experience.